Edwxd/PhotoOnlineWebAppMs/README.md

 - Developing the back end for a web service.
 - Working on GET, POST, PUT, and DELETE requests.
-- Using java spring boot.
+- Using Java Spring Boot.
-- Implementing micro services.
+- Implementing microservices.
-- Runs using docker and uses postman to pass requests.
+- Runs using docker and uses Postman to pass requests.